Mr Vam Deo (Vic) Dhar

 Melbourne Humanities Foundation Board

-The Faculty of Arts garnered support from the Melbourne Humanities Foundation Board, with a founding donation from the Chancellor and other Board members, with the Melbourne Access Scholarship program to jointly offer scholarships to undergraduate students to ensure that an Arts degree can be accessible to all students, no matter their background.
+The Faculty of Arts garnered support from the Melbourne Humanities Foundation Board, with a founding donation from the Chancellor and other Board members, to jointly offer scholarships to undergraduate students to ensure that an Arts degree can be accessible to all students, no matter their background.

 The Melbourne Humanities Foundation was established in 2012 by the Faculty of Arts in partnership with the Melbourne Humanities Foundation Board.
 The Melbourne Humanities Foundation supports those fields of teaching and research that sit at the heart of a university - the humanities disciplines.
 The role of the Foundation is to assist the Faculty of Arts to develop support for humanities programs, which have experienced decreases in government funding.
 In particular, the Foundation seeks benefaction in key areas such as classics, history, literature, languages, art history and philosophy.